sonbarse17/2048-game/Readme.md

    - Name : Jenkins CI
    - Item Type : Pipeline
 3. Add Copy Jenkins File from Code and paste it
+4. Save and Build

+Phase 4 : Verifying Your Build App
+1. Navigate to your browser
+2. Paster Your <Your-public-ip>:8000